sharonwoo/bigquery-takehome/README.md

 2. Update your `bigquery_project` in `settings.py` to point to your own project.

 ### If you really have to run the Python scripts locally

-No guarantees it'll work, but I assume you have Python 3.10 or later installed and that you have [installed and configured gcloud CLI](https://cloud.google.com/sdk/docs/initializing).
+I assume you have Python 3.10 or later installed and that you have [installed and configured gcloud CLI](https://cloud.google.com/sdk/docs/initializing).
+I cannot setup your local environment, troubleshooting may be needed.

 ```
 # see venv docs: https://docs.python.org/3/library/venv.html